 Along the sanctuary side!

-In the fifth stanza of the poem, the poet, addressing his organs of smell, says that they should take pleasure in the sweetness of the incense that is burnt at church when holy ceremonies are performed, and that they should not crave the exquisite scents and perfumes which proud ladies wear.
+In the fifth stanza of ‘Habit of Perfection’, the poet, addressing his organs of smell, says that they should take pleasure in the sweetness of the incense that is burnt at church when holy ceremonies are performed, and that they should not crave the exquisite scents and perfumes which proud ladies wear.

 O feel-of-primrose hands, O feet